 Step 1: Define Your Style

-So I suggest starting from scratch.
+So I suggest kind of starting from scratch.
 Pick out your three favorite outfits from your current closet and scour Pinterest (my casual fashion board is my go-to for inspiration) to see what kind of style is inspiring you right now.
 Are you more bohemian?
 Or perhaps sticking with classic cardigans and pleated skirts?

 Stop trying to dress like someone else or like a younger version of you by finding out what speaks to you when you don’t feel isolated to the clothes in your current closet.